Married: 1815 Margaret "Peggy" Thomas Phillips 9/30/1799

 in North Carolina, where her descendants are now living, her only daughter having married a man by the name of Williams."

-her husband Elisha who the evidence below suggests was born in 1749.
-However, her son's
+bit younger than her husband Elisha who the evidence below suggests was born in 1749.

 By the different census number than William’s it would appear that she was living alone near him and his brother